 You got to the point of calculating the costs of potential projects.
 If your soon-to-be business partner did not consider showing you transparency attitude towards your lead up until now – well, this might be his last call.

-Project estimation is an arduous and highly complex task – repeatedly, the estimations are fraught with a large margin of error, what could result from poorly specified requirements, app mock-ups (if any!) and other quite decisive elements (here is a more insightful article written by Matt Kurleto, CEO of Neoteric).
+Project estimation is an arduous and highly complex task – repeatedly, the estimations are fraught with a large margin of error, what could result from poorly specified requirements, app mock-ups (if any!) and other quite decisive elements.
 It’s the SH’s responsibility to visualize all the unknown and biased determinants in a form that is easy to digest, through which you could draw the right conclusions.
 You should be sent a table where each cost would be properly described followed by the project timing and financials, not just a rough figure of how much that would cost.
 Since there might be an uncertainty buffer added to the estimations – SH’s should always make sure you know where you might encounter financial surprises.
 What they should strive to achieve is a fully aware prospect with an impression of knowing every aspect of the project from their point of view.
 And of course, you shouldn’t be waiting for it too long!